aristanetworks/terraform-provider-cloudeos/docs/resources/topology.md

     Every CloudEOS Router needs a unique TerminAttr local IP.
 * `dps_controlplane_cidr` - (Required) Each CloudEOS router needs a unique IP for Dynamic Path Selection.
 * `eos_managed` - (Optional) List of CloudEOS devices already deployed.

+## Attributes Reference

+In addition to the Arguments listed above - the following Attributes are exported:

+* `ID` - The ID of the Topology Resource.

+## Timeouts

+* `delete` - (Defaults to 5 minutes) Used when deleting the Topology Resource.